ataraxao/drex/Cooperative_Wealth_Agreement.md

 6) **Fees**
 The Independent Administrator’s fee terms in Exhibit 1 are pre-authorized to be paid from the Vehicle Account consistent with custodian policy.

-7) **Successor Mechanism**
+7) **Successor Mechanism; Replacement**
-If the Independent Administrator resigns, the Parties must appoint a successor within 60 days.
-If no successor is appointed, distributions may be frozen as provided in Exhibit 1 until successor appointment or a final award/order directs further action.
+If the Independent Administrator resigns, the Parties shall use reasonable efforts to appoint a successor within sixty (60) days after the resignation notice date.
+The Parties may replace the Independent Administrator at any time by joint written instruction signed by both Parties delivered under Section 2.4 and implemented pursuant to Exhibit 1, Section 12.
+If no successor accepts appointment within the applicable period, withdrawals/transfers-out (other than those required by law or custodian policy) may be restricted as provided in Exhibit 1, Section 12 until a successor accepts appointment or a final arbitration award or court order directs further action.

 8) **LLC-Titled Asset Authority (If Elected)**
 If the Parties elect LLC-titling for any Joint Asset under Exhibit 2, the Vehicle LLC’s governing documents shall authorize commercially reasonable sale and/or buyout steps at termination as described in Exhibit 2, Section 7, subject to applicable law and Custodian Constraints, and shall permit the net proceeds to be transferred into the Vehicle Account for treatment under Section 7.2.